GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/readme.txt

 Check recipe [Interacting with external services via webhooks](https://gatographql.com/recipes/interacting-with-external-services-via-webhooks/) to learn how to do this.

-= Can I use Gato GraphQL to interact with external services? =
+= How do I use Gato GraphQL to interact with external services? =

-Yes you can, via the [HTTP Client](https://gatographql/extensions/http-client/) extension, which adds fields to the GraphQL schema to fetch data from any webserver (while providing special support to connect to REST and GraphQL APIs).
+You need to have the [HTTP Client](https://gatographql/extensions/http-client/) extension, which adds fields to the GraphQL schema to fetch data from any webserver (while providing special support to connect to REST and GraphQL APIs).

 Check recipe [Retrieving data from an external API](https://gatographql.com/recipes/retrieving-data-from-an-external-api/) to learn about all the available "HTTP client" fields, and examples on how to use them.

-= Can I execute GraphQL queries internally within my application? =
+= How do I execute GraphQL queries internally within my application? =

-Yes you can, via the [Internal GraphQL Server](https://gatographql.com/extensions/internal-graphql-server/) extension (which installs a private GraphQL server, to be invoked via PHP code).
+You need to have the [Internal GraphQL Server](https://gatographql.com/extensions/internal-graphql-server/) extension, which installs a private GraphQL server, to be invoked via PHP code.

 Check recipe [DRY code for blocks in Javascript and PHP](https://gatographql.com/recipes/dry-code-for-blocks-in-javascript-and-php/) for an example on fetching data to render Gutenberg blocks on the server-side.